Global wisdom traditions

+This workroom explores what wise insights are conveyed in traditional experience.
 Evidence of human diversity provided by historians and anthropologists is sometimes used to justify the notion that culturally and morally there is no common ground.
-The following collation qualifies that by illustrating a range of trans-cultural continuities, sometimes referred to as wisdom or in jurisprudence as natural law.
+The following collation challenges that by illustrating a range of trans-cultural continuities, sometimes referred to as wisdom or in legal terms as natural law.

-Within them there are considerable differences, for instance in respect of the acceptance of slavery, rejection of homosexuals, and generally with regard to the status of animals.
+Within these traditions there are considerable differences, for instance in respect of the acceptance of slavery, rejection of homosexuality, and generally with regard to the status of animals.
 Even so recurrent features of global commonalities are there.
-Some of the philosophical issues involved in looking for shared values are identified in entries on absolutism, biogenetic determinants, categorical imperative, commandments and laws, natural law, relativism, universal values as set out in the Digest of terms.
+Some of the philosophical issues involved in looking for shared values are identified in entries on absolutism, biogenetic determinants, categorical imperative, commandments and laws, natural law, relativism, universal values as set out in the Dictionary and Thesaurus for Ethics and Moral Education workroom.

 In 1943 CS Lewis gave a series of lectures at Durham University entitled The Abolition of Man.
 They were reflections on education.
 They also provide a backdrop to the beliefs and values which inform his children’s stories and science fiction.
 He argues for common sense as a universal basis of objective values.
 Lumping together moralities from East and West, both ‘religious’ and ‘pagan’, he acknowledges variations, but he insists that ‘from within’ they share in a common progressive Way which he calls the Tao: